leoEspin/trade-blotter/README.md

 # Trade blotter

-The goal of this project is to consume a trade blotter for a portfolio and calculate various financial metrics, chiefly the profit made (or loss taken).
+The goal is to consume a trade blotter for a portfolio and calculate various financial metrics, chiefly the profit made (or loss taken).

 A trade blotter contains a record of all trades that were executed on an exchange (also called a 'fill') for a given portfolio.
 Each line in the trade blotter provides the details of a fill.

-For the purposes of this exercise, please assume that we are starting with a completely empty portfolio (i.e., the portfolio consists only of stocks acquired by trades in the trade blotter).

 Data Format
 -----------